 Hosted in Manhattan, BWBB brings together students, scholars, professionals, and leaders working across media, health, law, technology, and community impact to engage in thoughtful dialogue and collective reflection.

-Anchored within a dynamic academic and professional ecosystem, the NYU setting enables meaningful engagement across undergraduate and graduate students, alumni, and professionals operating throughout New York City and beyond.
+Anchored within a dynamic academic and professional ecosystem, the setting enables meaningful engagement across undergraduate and graduate students, alumni, and professionals operating throughout New York City and beyond.

 The gathering emphasizes cross-institutional access, intellectual curiosity, and real-world application.
 The program is intentionally intergenerational, creating space for knowledge transfer, continuity, and long-term community building.